fox-one/docs.pando.im/developer/lake/apis.md

 | 4swap | https://mtgswap-api.fox.one |
 | Pando Lake | https://lake-api.pando.im |

-You can use any of them construct your API requests in form:
+You can use any of them to construct your API requests in form:

 ```
 HTTP_METHOD ${API_BASE}/${API_PATH}